Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Numerical Discretization

 \subsection{The Piecewise-Linear IB method}

 Traditionally, finite-difference approximations of Equations \eqref{eq:force_tension_2d} and \eqref{eq:force_bending2_2d} are used in conjunction with piecewise linear methods in 2D ({\em e.g.}~\cite{Griffith:2009}).
-We use a second-order central difference involving triads of sample sites or IB points to discretize the derivatives involved in the computation of both the tension and bending forces (including tangent lengths).
+We use a second-order central difference involving sets of sample sites or IB points to discretize the derivatives involved in the computation of both the tension and bending forces (including tangent lengths).
 It is useful to think of these finite difference approximations to the constitutive model as Hookean springs connecting pairs of IB points.
 Note that these differences are only second-order assuming a near-uniform sampling.
 This is one of the sources of error for the IB method.

-For the Eulerian spatial discretization, we use a second-order centered finite-difference approximation to the Laplacian on a staggered grid.
-We discretize the advection term using second-order centered differences, averaging quantities to cell edges or nodes as required.
+For the Eulerian spatial discretization, we use a second-order centered finite-difference approximation to the Laplacian on a staggered MAC grid~\cite{HarlowWelch65}.
+We discretize the advection term (in conservative form $\nabla \cdot (\vu \vu^T)$ using second-order centered differences, averaging quantities to cell edges or nodes as required.
 For the approximate $\delta$-function, we use the ``cosine'' form described by Peskin~\cite{Peskin:2002} which ensures that the entire IB force is transmitted to the grid, that the force density on the grid is a continuous function of the IB point locations, and that the communication between grid and IB points is very localized.
+We note that one could also use other discrete $\delta$-functions designed to satisfy specific properties, if required~\cite{LiuMori2012}.
+To prevent leakage, the tension stiffness $k_t$ is set sufficiently high so that the IB point spacing on the surface is approximately $0.5 h$ (or less), where $h$ is the Eulerian grid cell width.
 After each update of the IB point locations, new links are formed and existing ones are broken using the model's rules for these types of events.
-To prevent leakage, it is common to enforce a restriction that the IB point spacing on the surface be no greater than $0.5 h$, where $h$ is the Eulerian grid cell width.

 We use the formally second-order Runge-Kutta time-stepping scheme outlined in \cite{DevendranPeskin}.
-This time-stepping scheme appears to show second-order convergence in time for a smooth forcing function, or for an elastic material that fills the whole domain, as demonstrated in \cite{DevendranPeskin}.
-However, as our results will show, this scheme will produce only first-order convergence in time in the presence of a sharp interface between the fluid and the elastic material, as is typical of IB methods.
+This time-stepping scheme demonstrates second-order convergence in time for a smooth forcing function, or for an elastic material that fills the whole domain, as demonstrated in \cite{DevendranPeskin}.
+This scheme exhibits only first-order convergence in time in the presence of a sharp interface between the fluid and the elastic material, as is typical of IB methods.
 The full scheme is presented in Appendix B.